livepeer/LIPs/assets/lip-89/treasury_technical_spec.md

   - This checkpoints the total active stake for a given round.
   - It should be called for every round since its value continually changes at least from the inflation rewards accrual.
   - It should be called from `BONDING_MANAGER.setCurrentRoundTotalActiveStake()` which is currently already called from `ROUNDS_MANAGER.initializeRound()`.
-  - The `_startRound` is required to be the current round, reverting otherwise.
+  - The `_round` is required to be the current round, reverting otherwise.

 ### State Lookup

 The checkpointed state should be consistent with the stake at the start of the specified round.
 Any stake updated during the round (pending stake) should not affect the checkpoint of that round since they are only effective on the next one.

 - `getTotalActiveStakeAt`
-  - Returns the total active stake at the beginning of the specified `_round`.
+  - Returns the total active stake at the start of the specified `_round`.
   - It should revert if `_round` argument is not lower or equal to `ROUNDS_MANAGER.currentRound() + 1`.
   - There are 4 possibilities regarding existing checkpoints that change the behavior of this function:
     - There are no total stake checkpoints, or the first one is after the searched `_round`: should return 0.